Topological Charge-2ne Superconductors

-Our results offer a unified low-energy description of topological charge-$2ne$ superconductivity.
-By formulating these phases in terms of edge CFTs and spin TQFTs, we bridge ideas from fermionic symmetry-protected and symmetry-enriched topological orders, clustered quantum Hall states, and unconventional superconductivity.
-This perspective provides a controlled setting in which to study symmetry breaking $U(1)\to\mathbb{Z}_{2n}$ within a fully topological framework.
+{\it Discussion.---} Our results offer a unified low-energy description of topological charge-$2ne$ superconductivity.
+By formulating these phases in terms of edge CFTs and bulk TQFTs, we bridge ideas from fermionic symmetry-protected and symmetry-enriched topological orders, clustered quantum Hall states, and unconventional superconductivity.
+This perspective provides a controlled setting in which to study topological charge-$2ne$ superconductors within a fully topological framework.

 Our work also has direct implications for experiments.
 The bulk TQFT and edge CFT descriptions imply characteristic signatures in quasiparticle interferometry and Josephson responses, which can distinguish topological charge-$2ne$ superconductors from both conventional charge-$2e$ topological superconductors and non-topological charge-$2ne$ states.
-In particular, the fermionic nonabelian anyons identified here suggest concrete targets for interferometric probes and for designing geometries that are sensitive to the underlying $\mathbb{Z}_{2n}$ structure.
+In particular, the nonabelian anyons identified here suggest concrete targets for interferometric probes and for designing geometries that are sensitive to the underlying $\mathbb{Z}_{2n}$ structure.

 There are several natural directions for future work.
-On the theoretical side, it would be interesting to construct microscopic lattice models that realize the spinful and spinless phases discussed here and to study their stability against disorder, interactions beyond mean-field, and finite-temperature effects.
+On the theoretical side, it would be interesting to construct microscopic lattice models that realize spinless and spinful (spin-valley) phases discussed here and to study their stability against disorder, competing phases, and finite-temperature effects.
 On the experimental side, applying our TQFT-based diagnostics to candidate platforms in moir\'e materials and strongly correlated systems, and formulating concrete interferometry and Josephson experiments tailored to charge-$4e$ and more general charge-$2ne$ condensates, are promising steps toward detecting and manipulating these exotic phases in the laboratory.